 4. Build relationships

-Interacting directly with other leaders, managers and employees expands your network and establishes shared experience that can enhance future communication.
-The activities needed to build agendas and presentations build greater comfort with messaging; generally, if you need to share information with someone else, you need to understand it yourself first.
-It also helps create camaraderie that is the basis of cooperation and success across the organization.
+Interacting directly with other leaders, managers and employees through face-to-face communication helps you create shared experiences that can enhance future communication.
+It also helps create a camaraderie that is the basis of effective working relationships and increases your likelihood of success across the organization.

 5. Gather feedback

-Meeting in person helps employees feel valued and gives them a chance to contribute input to organizational strategies and communication.
-It gives the leader a chance to confirm people’s understanding of key issues, identify gaps and encourage ongoing feedback and engagement.
-Consider using interactive technology to gather “live” data.
+Meeting in person (whether virtually or in the same room) helps employees feel valued and gives them a chance to contribute input to organizational strategies and communication.

 6. Address sensitive issues

-Prefer your content in video, or want to share on social?
+Prefer video content or want to share on social?
 Check out the 6 Reasons to Communicate Face-to-Face video here:

 What important or challenging issue in your organization should be handled face-to-face?